-“We were able to show that pracinostat reactivates ATF3 and restores cells to their original non-tumour state and that ATF3 could potentially be used as a bio-marker for monitoring the treatment response.
+“We were able to show that pracinostat reactivates ATF3 and restores cells to their original non-tumor state and that ATF3 could potentially be used as a bio-marker for monitoring the treatment response.

-“The results show that repairing ATF3 has the potential to be an effective new treatment approach for the majority of these patients when used in combination with chemotherapy.
+“The results shows that repairing ATF3 has the potential to be an effective new treatment approach for the majority of these patients when used in combination with chemotherapy.

 “Pracinostat could potentially be used to increase a positive response to chemotherapy, by reducing the dose of chemotherapy needed and ultimately improving survival and quality of life.”